nathanialf/playdatebobble/README.md

 - Have grouped up bobbles and their "children" drop off the screen
   - Have a boolean on bobble if its collided with a sticky wall turn true
   - Add support for said boolean in the level files to set initial sticky bobbles
+  - Check for malformed setup of boolean in loadLevel()
   - Search each bobble to see if there are any sets of bobbles disconnected from the wall
 - Add extra barriers in level files
+  - Check for malformed setup of barriers in loadLevel()
 - Build a level editor
     - PC based, not playdate based
     - Building by hand is far too time consuming when adding all neighbor pairs
+- Add Level Unlock and display requirements for locked levels
+  - Check for malformed level unlocke requirement entries in menu.lvl
 - Display current score and level on the menu image
   - https://sdk.play.date/1.10.0/Inside%20Playdate.html#f-setMenuImage
 - Add pop-ups when you try to use menu items outside of their intended view